FLUX-SE/all_docs/en_US/spat_revolution_doc/8_Artificial_Reverberation_8_Artificial_Reverberation.md

 _Early_ refers to the _Early Reflections_ stage of the Room response, which is one of the most significant stages involved in our rapid aural perception of spatial properties and sound source localisation.

 _Cluster_ refers to a secondary iteration of room response reflections and is quite significant in the cognition of room acoustics.

 _Tail_ refers to the diffuse reverberations that eventually decay in a direct relationship with the size and reflectivity of an acoustic space.
-The tail section of a reverb does not contribute much to the localisability of a sound source in a space, but instead gives a sense of depth and ambiance.
+The tail section of a reverb does not contribute much to the localizability of a sound source in a space, but instead gives a sense of depth and ambiance.

 **Early Min**

 Early reflections minimum time, i.e. the time at which the early reflections start to appear, in milliseconds.
 This is the similar setting of the ubiquitous “pre-delay” found on most reverberation processors.
 It represents the time between the direct sound and the first early reflection.

 **Early Max**